-Home Page About Alice Gordon Alice will work for...
-Accomplishments and Goals En Espaņol Contact and/or volunteer here May 2nd. voting information Environmental Record Endorsements Election Results
+Home Page About Alice Gordon Objectives Accomplishments and Goals En Espaņol Contact and/or volunteer here Environmental Record Endorsements Honors and Awards News

 Alice Gordon As an Orange County Commissioner since 1990, Alice Gordon has been a consistent champion of the environment during her entire tenure as a county commissioner, voting for measures to protect watersheds, to fund studies of the county's ground water, to promote recycling, and to protect the rural buffer near Chapel Hill and Carrboro, to name some examples.
 Her votes are dependably on the side of protecting the environment.
-In recognition of her record, she has been endorsed by the Sierra Club in all four of her campaigns for commissioner (1990, 1994, 1998, 2002).
+In recognition of her record, she has been endorsed by the Sierra Club in all five of her previous campaigns for commissioner (1990, 1994, 1998, 2002, and 2006).
+She was also proud and honored to receive the Sierra Club endorsement in 2010.

 Environmental Protection